birth your family, your way

 What if there is an emergency?

 Prenatally we work together to minimize the likelihood of complications.
-Since we know that healthy, low risk women with normal pregnancies are at a lower risk for serious complications during birth, we limit our care to those women and their newborns.
+Since we know that healthy women with normal pregnancies are at a lower risk for serious complications during birth, we limit our care to those women and their newborns.
 During labor and birth we monitor closely for signs of fetal distress and maternal exhaustion and take common sense measures to prevent further problems and minimize risks.

 The vast majority of home birth transports are for non-emergent reasons and happen in our cars.
 Should the need for transport arise, we will go with you to liaise with the staff so the transition is as smooth as possible and offer continuous support in the hospital.
 See my Safety, Equipment and Research page for more information.